JoarHansson/recipe-scraper/README.md

 $ npm run dev
 ```

 Now go to the client's url to test the application.
+Happy scraping!